Tarrasch/ravens-test/README.markdown

   *  Decide the modification you're gonna apply.
 We call this the *transformation* part. (see `src/pool/modifiers.py`)
-  *  Decide if you're gonna keep copies of the figures you modify.
+  *  Decide if you're gonna keep copies of the subfigures you modify or if you are going to delete it altogether.
 We call this the *action* part.

 Some examples where this works very well:

   * In image two in the downwards direction, when squares becomes circles, you build the transformation like this: Let the selection part be *select all* and the transformation part be *set property 'shape' to value 'circle'*.
-Since we are gonna modify both subfigures in the rightmost downward direction we see the convenience in having a selection part that can be specified to modify all subfigures.
+Since we are gonna modify both subfigures in the downward direction to the right, we see the convenience in having a selection part that can be specified to modify all subfigures.

   * In the last image, the one with duplication of triangles.
-We see that the selection *pick all subfigures with maximum x-coordinate* together with a copy-modification *increase the x-coordinate* very simply captures the rightward directions pattern.
+We see that the selection *pick all subfigures with maximum x-coordinate* together with a copy-modification *increase the x-coordinate* very simply captures the rightward direction's pattern.

 ### Combining two transformation filters